Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Screw a screw into the oil seal of the gearbox linkage

-Wood screw in the linkage oil seal
+Wood screw in the oil seal

 Op 15